-Aloe Vera Gel is a good face moisturizer.
-It provides balanced moisturization to oily skin.
-It has acne reduction and anti-aging properties too.
+Aloe vera skincare provides balanced moisturization to oily skin.
+It has acne reduction, anti-inflammatory, and anti-aging properties too.

 It was a difficult time for me.
 I used to blame the hormonal changes, but later realized it was a result of some oily skincare mistakes that worsened my skin and flared up my acne.

 Why You Should Use Moisturizer For Oily Skin

 2) If you are using acne treatments such as isotretinoin, your skin can quickly become very dry and start peeling off.
-Using a moisturizer daily is the best way to prevent these side effects of acne treatments.
+Using a facial moisturizer daily is the best way to prevent these side effects of acne treatments.

-Steps To Make DIY Aloe Vera Moisturizer
+Steps To Make Homemade Aloe Vera Moisturizer For Oily Skin

 1) First, we need an airtight container.
 Make sure that it’s completely dry.

 3) Add 7-8 drops of tea tree essential oil into the jar.
-Can you mix tea tree oil with your moisturizer?
+Can you mix tea tree essential oil with your moisturizer?
 Hell yes.
 This tea tree essential oil is highly recommended by people.

 4) Mix all the ingredients nicely.

 Our homemade aloe vera moisturizer for oily skin is now ready for use.
 The prep time for this recipe is hardly 5 minutes.